 How to Avoid Marketing Outreach Fails

-Today, I’m going to get into a little email marketing discussion because of the email inquiries I receive through my contact form on this site.
+Today, I’m going to discuss email marketing because of the inquiries I receive through my contact form on this site.
 If you have your own website or are thinking of partnering with other websites, I hope that you will find this insightful.

-Being visible online means, I get more emails and inquiries from the masses.
-In particular, folks trying to ride on my tailcoats.
+Being visible online means I get more emails and inquiries from the masses, particularly folks trying to ride on my coattails.
 In my case, marketers want to send me guest posts for this site.

-The way they want it to work is they submit a post, filled with links to their site, that I then post.
-This is an attempt to help improve their rankings with search engines.
+The way they want it to work is that they submit a post filled with links to their site that I then post.
+This is an attempt to help improve their search engine rankings.

 Epic Outreach Fail